ISC-Project-Phoenix/design/software/ros/gz_io_ros.md

 ### Publishes

 - `/odom_ack` - AckermannDrive messages representing the current state of the kart.
-  These messages contain steering in the steering field, throttle/brake in the acceleration feild (m/s), and current kart velocity in the velocity feild as (m/s).
+See module readme for more info.

 ### Conversion Algorithm

-Converting the odom to training data will amount to converting the twist to ackermann steering and storing that in the steering feild, then copying the twist's velocity_x into the acceleration feild, and finally copying the odom's velocity_x into the velocity feild.
+Converting the odom to training data will amount to converting the twist to ackermann steering and storing that in the steering field, then copying the twist's velocity_x into the acceleration field, and finally copying the odom's velocity_x into the velocity field.